Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 Parameter | Description
 ----------|------------
-status | Filter scheduled transactions by their status.
-Possible values: `scheduled`, `processed`, `failed`. limit | Pagination: number of results to return. skip | Pagination: number of results to skip. fundingSource | Show only scheduled transactions funded by a given funding source ID.
+status | Filter scheduled payments by their status.
+Possible values: `scheduled`, `processed`, `failed`. limit | Pagination: number of results to return. skip | Pagination: number of results to skip. fundingSource | Show only scheduled payments funded by a given funding source ID.

 ### Response